Inside: DIY hanging planter. This is a sponsored post written by me on behalf of Green Works. All opinions are 100% mine.

-With Earth day just past and spring all around us, it’s the perfect time to celebrate by getting the kids involved in planting their own mini-gardens.
+With Earth Day coming up and spring all around us, it’s the perfect time to celebrate.
+I love to celebrate by getting the kids involved in planting their own mini-gardens.
 Every year we let the kids pick out a number of easy to care for plants and flowers to forage their own mini-gardens.
-This year we decided to do it potted instead… and not just any ol’ ugly pot, but to turn some of our favorite pencil holders, lanterns and buckets into the perfect pots for spring gardening.
+This year we decided to do it potted instead and not just any ol’ ugly pot, but to turn some of our favorite pencil holders, lanterns and buckets into the perfect DIY hanging planters for spring!

-In reality just about anything can be turned into a planting pot and letting the kids pick out their own has added a new layer of fun to our spring planting.
+In reality, just about anything can be turned into a pot and letting the kids pick out theirs has added a new layer of fun to our Earth Day planting.

-Green Works is a new line of products that clean powerfully and are derived from at least 97% naturally ingredients.
+Green Works is a new line of products that clean powerfully.
+And are derived from at least 97% natural ingredients.
 They are made with plant- and mineral-based cleaning ingredients.
 The wipes are biodegradable and have cleaning ingredients that are naturally derived.
 Which is great for when I want to teach about caring for our world – while actually doing it!

 My girl and I had so much fun creating this potted plant garden using some of her favorite vessels from around the house.
 It’s a great solution for a window or small porch garden to bring in some fun design style along with an array of greenery and flowers.